bmsuisse/lakeapi/README.md

 ODBC is tested against MS SQL Server using ODBC Driver 17 for MS SQL Server

+## Caching

+LakeAPI uses [cashews](https://github.com/Krukov/cashews) for caching.
+Caching can be controlled by environment variables.
+`CACHE_EXPIRATION_TIME_SECONDS` controls the expiration time.
+Set to 0 to disable caching.
+`CACHE_BACKEND` controls the backend.
+Memory, Disk and Redis are supported by `cashews`.
+See [cashews docs](https://github.com/Krukov/cashews#configuration) for more information.

 ## Further projects

 - [lakeapi2sql](https://github.com/bmsuisse/lakeapi2sql) Allows you to read from lake api and write to MS SQL Server